Can You Mine Ancient Debris With Iron

 Mining ancient debris can be a tedious and time-consuming task, but with the right approach, you can significantly increase your chances of success.
 Here are some tips and expert advice to help you on your quest:

 Second, enchant your pickaxe with efficiency V and unbreaking III.
-Efficiency V significantly increases your mining speed, allowing you to clear blocks much faster.
+And Efficiency V significantly increases your mining speed, allowing you to clear blocks much faster.
 Unbreaking III greatly extends the durability of your pickaxe, reducing the need for frequent repairs.
 Consider adding mending to automatically repair your pickaxe using experience orbs.

 FAQ